CoolGuy75562/fm-synth/README.md

-# pythonfm
+# fm-synth
-basic fm synth implementation in python
+basic fm synth implementation in python with Gtk gui

 ## Table of Contents
 - [Installation](#installation)